andela-kipyegon/Home-Study-Day-Two/README.md

 Problem:Should Count the number of words in a particular string

 #Lab Two:max_min.py
-problem:Should find the max and min numbers in a list
+Problem:Should find the max and min numbers in a list

 #Lab Three:weather_app.py
-problem:write command line application that consumes an api answer:Makes use of the open weather api
+Problem:Write command line application that consumes an api answer:Makes use of the open weather map